 Through informal discussions Sullivan said he has had with a number of people, he believes selling 300 shares in the first 90 days is possible and that the real goal for the first year would be to sell 450 to 500 shares.

-Those who purchase shares will have majority representation on the five member board, voting rights,
+Those who purchase shares will have majority representation on the five member board, voting rights, and a say in how the mountain is run, Sullivan said.

 If 300 shares are able to be sold within the first year, the snowmaking capabilities — which have been a deficiency at Magic Mountain for years — will be improved.